Jash-Pastagia/Movie_Recommendation_System/README.md

    - The system will display similar movies based on metadata.

 3. **Explore Recommendations**:
-   - Click on a movie poster to view details like title, overview, and release date.
+   - See on a movie poster to view details title.

 ---